 Disruptors see profit as the result of maximum user satisfaction, and as a result of realizing the purpose of the company that is focused on customers’ benefits.

 They do not compromise for profit because they have very strict internal ethics associated with providing the best service and social responsibility.

 This provides them with long-term competitive advantages, customer loyalty and community support, all of which results in above-average profits.

-Disruptors often use the functionality that Innovators have created but develop it at the higher levels of the Value Proposition.
-Being obsessed with execution, disruptive culture brings every element of the user experience to perfection.
+Purpose-driven companies often use the functionality that Innovators have created but develop it at the higher levels of the Value Proposition.
+Being obsessed with execution, purpose-driven culture brings every element of the user experience to perfection.
 Such companies main task is not so much to create innovative technologies, but rather to rethink the habitual way of life.
 And, that is what makes them true Disruptors.